 It engages employees and attracts customers.

-The important thing to remember when declaring a company value is that it must be shared by the entire structure from the top down.
+The important thing to remember when declaring a company value is it must be shared by the entire structure from the top down.

 The best way to promote a value is to lead your team by demonstrating and modeling that value yourself.
 Take action to correct people who disregard your values, whether they are management, staffers, suppliers, or even customers.

-These seven values play an important role in guiding and supporting your customer-facing team in providing the best service they can.
+These seven play an important role in guiding and supporting your customer-facing team in providing the best service they can.